Kansas Pacific Railway Co. v. Dunmeyer: Background

 The suit was brought for breach of covenant of warranty of title to a tract of land in Kansas.
 Plaintiff in error was defendant below.
 Its title was derived from grants of public land to aid in the construction of a railway to the Pacific.
 The tract was within the location of the railroad grants, but was excepted from those grants by reason of a homestead entry and possession.
 Subsequent to this entry and possession, the party so in possession took title from the railroad company, and the homestead entry was cancelled.
-The alleged paramount adverse title was derived from a patent from the United States issued on a homestead entry made subsequent to these proceedings.
+The alleged paramount adverse title was derived from a land patent from the United States issued on a homestead entry made subsequent to these proceedings.
 The Supreme Court of Kansas found that there was a breach of the warranty, and rendered judgment accordingly.
 This writ of error was brought to review that judgment.

 The land was sold by the company to George W. Miller, to whom a certificate of sale was given, which afterwards was assigned to Lewis Dunmeyer, to whom the company made a deed purporting to convey a good title.
 On this covenant for good title Dunmeyer brought the present action, alleging that the railroad company never had any title, and that the covenant was therefore broken.
 On this issue the case was tried.
 Several other defenses were set up, among them that the covenant was not broken, because Dunmeyer was in possession when he bought the certificate issued to Miller and when he took his deed, and has never been disturbed or ousted; that Miller was in possession when he bought of the company and transferred possession to Dunmeyer, and that this has been held ever since, and that Miller's purchase was a compromise of disputed rights, and he and Dunmeyer are therefore estopped to maintain this action.
 But these and perhaps other points, decided against plaintiff in error, do not present questions of federal law which this Court can review in a judgment of a state court.

 The record shows that on July 25, 1866, Miller made a homestead entry on this land which was in every respect valid if the land was then public land subject to such entry.
-It also shows that the line of definite location of the company's road was first filed with the Commissioner of the General Land Office at Washington, September 21, 1866.
+It also shows that the line of definite location of the company's road was first filed with the Commissioner of the United States General Land Office at Washington, September 21, 1866.
 This entry of Miller's therefore brought the land within the language of the exception in the grant as land to which a homestead claim had attached at the time the line of said road was definitely fixed.
 For we are of opinion that under this grant, as under many other grants containing the same words or words to the same purport, the act which fixes the time of definite location is the act of filing the map or plat of this line in the office of the commissioner of the General Land Office.